We all have a role to play in ensuring that Census 2020 engages not just some individuals—but everyone.

 By 2030, all baby boomers will be older than 65, and 1 in every 5 residents will have reached retirement age.
 However, many older adults live in areas marked with high poverty rates, rural communities, and in areas with high rates of rental housing—making them among the Census Bureau’s “hard-to-count” populations.
 In 2010, it was reported that the Census missed an estimated 1.5 million people in its count, with the South – led by the District of Columbia, Texas, Georgia, Virginia, North Carolina and Florida, encompassing areas more likely to have people who were missed.

-Join NCOA in partnership with the U.S. Census Bureau, Rep. Marc Veasey’s Office (TX-33), Together We Count Colorado, and The Miami Foundation for a Greater Miami to understand efforts to ensure that the country’s most vulnerable are included.
+Hear from NCOA, in partnership with the U.S. Census Bureau, Rep. Marc Veasey’s Office (TX-33), Together We Count Colorado, and The Miami Foundation for a Greater Miami to understand efforts to ensure that the country’s most vulnerable are included.

 - Jenny Hatran Aramony, National Partnership Program, U.S. Census Bureau, Department of Commerce